MoritzBlumer/inversion_scripts/windowed_pca/README.md

 The main improvements include:
 - instead of loading the entire genotype file into memory, only the current window is read, which should greatly reduce memory requirements (and potentially speed)
 - Support for local windowed PCA (regions can now be specified, e.g. chr1:1000000-8000000
-- VCF support added
+- VCF support
-- plotting of per window stats was improved
+- improved per window stats plots
+- guide sample specification elevated to proper command line option
-- format for the genotype file was slightly changed (REF + ALT columns dropped, as they are not used in the analysis) --> keep that in mind when working with existing input data
+- format for the genotype file slightly changed (REF + ALT columns dropped, as they are not used in the analysis) --> keep that in mind when working with existing input data
-- a copy of the previous version of the script is still in ./legacy/windowed_pca.v1.py
+A copy of the previous version of the script is still available in ./legacy/windowed_pca_v1.py

 ## Overview
 - useful to explore the variation/divergence landscape, and particularly to identify inversion polymorphisms in biallelic variant callsets